 NDP’s housing platform: More austerity measures?

 In the midst of the current provincial election, housing is not only on people’s minds but also on politicians’ mandates.
 With the nearly-guaranteed election of Adrian Dix and an NDP government next month, a flicker of hope is felt.
 But what exactly is being promised in order to reverse the crisis?
 Will NDP policies improve the state we’re in?
-The current NDP critic for Housing, Construction and Business Investment, Joe Trasolini – a real-estate investor and Christy Clark’s co-chair on her 1996 leadership campaign – assures us that his party has a strategy, even if they haven’t spelled out any details.
+According to experts debating seeking alpha vs motley fool, the current NDP critic for Housing, Construction and Business Investment, Joe Trasolini – a real-estate investor and Christy Clark’s co-chair on her 1996 leadership campaign – assures us that his party has a strategy, even if they haven’t spelled out any details.

 The NDP has announced its fiscal plan, indicating that their priority is to reduce the deficit left by the BC Liberals.
 Yet it seems the party has proposed the impossible, declaring they want to pay down the deficit without any significant tax increases.